ARP HEAD STUD FIXING KITS

 These studs are machined from ARP2000, an alloy steel with a tensile strength of 220,000 PSI.
 ARP2000 is used widely in motorsport applications as an upgrade from 8740 chrome moly in both steel and aluminium rods.
 Stress corrosion and hydrogen embrittlement are typically not a problem, providing care is taken during installation.

-After test fitting the studs in the block, it is generally easier to remove the studs, put the head gasket and head on the block and install the studs.
-This will reduce the possibility of damaging the upper threads of the stud and scraping the cylinder mounting holes.
+After test fitting the studs in the block, it is generally easier to remove them, put the head gasket and head on the block and re-install the studs.
+This will reduce the possibility of damaging the upper threads of the studs, and make head gasket fitment much easier.
+We would also recommend counter-boring the very top of each thread in the block, to avoid movement of the block deck face when tightening each stud nut, which can give head gasket sealing issues.